TheJumpCloud/support/scripts/automation/Radius/readme.md

 ### Certificate Authority Generation or Import

 A Certificate Authority (CA) is required for passwordless Radius Authentication.
-This file is to be uploaded to JumpCloud to serve as the Certificate Authority for subsequently generated user certificates.
+This `radius_ca_cert.pem` file is to be uploaded to JumpCloud to serve as the Certificate Authority for subsequently generated user certificates.

 ![Passwordless Auth Pem Cert](./images/radiusCertAuth.png)